Used Car Values

 Used car prices are constantly changing.
 Recent economic trends have caused massive fluctuations in the used car market, and it is important to stay informed when selling your vehicle.
 There is no clear cut time to sell, but if you are a smart seller, getting the most out of your used vehicle doesn't need to be a headache.
 With a little bit of research and some internet tools, finding the value of your used car can be easy.

-There are a lot of factors than can affect the overall value of your vehicle.
+There are a lot of factors that can affect the overall value of your vehicle.
 It is important to keep your car in good shape, while paying attention to market trends.
 Some of these examples below are a good reminder of what to look for when determining a fair price.

 1. Age: The older the car, the lower its value will typically be.